SergioCoboLopez/ELN_Sergio/docs/february_23/week_2.md

 The logarithmic xscale is going to be tricky.
 Linewidth will also be.
 Produce minimally presentable versions for tomorrow.
 Find sweetspot of step.
 If 1000 works well with step size=0.01, 1e6, should require a stepsize=10.

+## February 16

+**M** Lucia.
+Questions she had and remarks:
+$$K=1e9$$
+$$f=0$$ - there is no flow of endolysins
+She already has data of how fast the bacterial concentration goes down.

+**H** Prepare some plots for today.

 **M** Toni.
 Some questions that I have:
 -In Matt's kick figure.
 For the case far from the equilibrium: is there a kick?
+-You need to be careful with the logistic model.
+Some combinations of parameter values may yield negative concentrations of phage.